Battle of Cortenuova: Background

 The imperial army marched first against Mantua, which decided to surrender instead of being sacked, and then to Bergamo, whose council of nobles took the same decision in exchange for no formal submission.
 Frederick then invaded Brescia's territory, capturing Goito and Montichiari among the others, although the latter's resistance gave time for most of the Lombard League troops to reach Brescia.
 The 2,000-knights and 6,000-infantry strong army, led by Pietro Tiepolo, podestà of Milan and son of the doge of Venice, occupied a favorable position at Manerbio (November 1237).
 The two armies remained fifteen days facing each other without battling, separated by a marsh that thwarted the knights' effectiveness.
-Frederick, whose army was becoming short of supply, left his camp in search of a more advantageous position, and on 24 November 1237 crossed the Oglio River, marching northwards to wait for the enemy's moves at Soncino.
+Frederick, whose army was becoming short of supply, left his camp in search of a more advantageous position, and on 24 November 1237 crossed the Oglio River near Pontevico, where the Lombardian League's army was camped, marching northwards to wait for the enemy's moves at Soncino.

-The battle
+Battle

 The Lombards believed the rumors, skilfully spread by the emperor, that he was withdrawing to Cremona to spend the winter there.
 Therefore, they also started towards their winter quarters.
 However, Frederick had posted a contingent from Bergamo at Cividate al Piano, which would inform him of the Lombard movements through smoke signals.
 When the Lombard army had completed its crossing of Oglio at Pontoglio and Palazzolo, the imperial troops saw large clouds of smoke and moved to Cortenuova, which was 18 km from their current positions.